 Tigist has aBA in Educational Planning and Management; MA in Educational Leadership and Management.
 Tigi has been with Hamlin Fistula Ethiopia since 2009 as adult & non-formal education facilitator & learning coordinator.

 Ato Zelalem has a Bachelor of Nursing and a Masters in International Community Medicine.
-He joined Hamlin Fistula Ethiopia in 2012 and is responsible for Hamlin Fistula Ethiopia’s prevention program including the Hamlin College of Midwives and 80 Hamlin supported midwifery clinics.
+He joined Hamlin Fistula Ethiopia in 2012 and is responsible for Hamlin Fistula Ethiopia’s prevention program including the Hamlin College of Midwives and over 50 Hamlin-supported midwifery clinics.
 Ato Zelalem also leads Hamlin’s Patient Identification Program.